Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: But when they’re moving very fast they’re very close in shade.

-BORY: Tellurians don't have very good vision, do they?
+BORY: Tellurians don’t have very good vision, huh?

 DAR: No. They do not.